macrocosm-os/data-universe/docs/hugging_face_validation.md

 ### 2. Selecting Random Files from the Latest Data Commit

-Validators select **10 random files** from the latest data commit of the miner's Hugging Face dataset.
+Validators select **10 random rows** from the latest data commit of the miner's Hugging Face dataset.
 This selection ensures that the validation covers recent data and that miners are continually updating their datasets.

 ```python
 # Function to select random rows from a dataset